 What Are Server Rack And Network Rack?

-A commonly used server rack is open frame with mounting rails but no sides or doors.
-It is applied to accommodate equipments such as servers, storage and monitors.
+A commonly used server rack is an open frame with mounting rails but no sides or doors.
+It is applied to accommodate equipment such as servers, storage, and monitors.
 Server racks come in many different shapes and sizes.
 The width of a server rack is always the same with the standard (traditional) size of 19 inches, while the height and depth can be various.
 Besides, it has two basic types: 2-post and 4-post rack.
-As shown in the figure 2:
+As shown in figure 1:

 A network rack is similar to the server rack in sizes and shapes.
 It is also called relay rack or open rack.
 It is a metal frame chassis that holds, stacks, organizes, secures and protects various computer network and server hardware devices.

 There are several advantages of server racks and network racks:

 - Better Air Flow – The rack is just an open structure with no doors, which allows abundant and unobstructed airflow to help to cool the equipment.1